-(Section 46a-68-79) January 2019
+(Section 46a-68-79) March 2021

-This section was in compliance in the previous filing, and there were no proposals/recommendations.
+This section was in compliance in the previous filing, and there were no proposals or recommendations.

-During the 2018 Plan period, University leaders continued explicit communication of the priority they placed on workforce diversity, the relationship of diversity to the University's mission, and the implementation of additional mechanisms to monitor and evaluate progress toward meeting affirmative action and diversity goals.
-Through the 2018 Plan year, Elizabeth Conklin held the position of Associate Vice President of the Office of Institutional Equity and was designated the Equal Employment Opportunity Officer for the University.
+During the 2021 Plan period, University leaders continued explicit communication of the priority they placed on workforce diversity, the relationship of diversity to the University's mission, and the implementation of additional mechanisms to monitor and evaluate progress toward meeting affirmative action and diversity goals.
+During the 2021 Plan year, Elizabeth Conklin, Associate Vice President of the Office of Institutional Equity and the designated Equal Employment Opportunity Officer left the University.
+Sarah Chipman was appointed the Interim Associate Vice President and Equal Employment Opportunity Officer effective August 1, 2020.